-Das ist das Buch meines Vaters. (formal genitive)
+Das ist das Buch meines Vaters. (formal)

 Das ist das Buch von meinem Vater. (dative)